When you pick up a novel of any given genre, you have certain expectations of what you’ll find, right?

 The truth: Kissing throws the door to temptation wide open.

-It’s for this reason that I strongly urge all young couples to hold off on kissing for as long as possible.
+It’s for this reason that I strongly urge all teen couples to hold off on kissing for as long as possible.
 Don’t invite Satan to the party!

 Myth #4: He won’t know you love him if you don’t kiss him.